protobufjs/protobuf.js/README.md

 2. Loading JSON descriptors to reflection
 3. Generating static code without any reflection features

-There is a suitable distribution for each of these:
+Where bundle size is a factor, there is a suitable distribution for each of these:

 |         | Gzipped | Downloads                    | How to require                  | Description
 |---------|---------|------------------------------|---------------------------------|-------------